 The National (or Federal) DNC List is a registry that any consumer can opt into by adding their phone number.
 Only companies that have applied for a SAN can access the list to identify legal call recipients.
 If a company needs to access more than five different area codes, they have to pay a fee.

 This registry is updated daily.
 To ensure safe calling, telemarketers should download a fresh version every day and overwrite the file they previously downloaded.
-To meet Federal safe harbor requirements, companies must download the updated file at least once every thirty days.
+To meet Federal safe harbor requirements, companies must download the updated file at least once every thirty-one days.

 Most small businesses don’t really have computer hardware or IT staffing robust enough to handle a daily—or even monthly—download and scrubbing of 240 million phone numbers.
 Excel and Access can easily choke on a data operation that massive.